joeferner/node-persist/README.md

   * defaultValue - this can be a value or a function that will be called each time this model object is created
   * dbColumnName - the name of the database column. (default: name of the property, all lower case, seperated by '_')
   * primaryKey - Marks this column as being the primary key column.
 You can have only one primary key column.
+ * opts - Options for this column.
+  * tableName - The name of the table (default: modelName pluralized).

 __Returns__